eurodatacube/eodash/app/public/data/gtif/markdown/REP5.md

 Close to 300 locations for potential run-of-river hydroelectricity generation plants were identified in Austria by utilizing geospatial techniques to analyze hydrological data from Terra Climate and terrain data from Copernicus DEM.
-The potential power generation capacity for the identified locations ranges from 13 kW to around 100 mW.
+The potential power generation capacity for the identified locations ranges from around 5 kW to around 5 mW.

 In the first step, flow direction and flow accumulation are calculated from the DEM, which provides information on the direction of water flow and the amount of water that